 Note that the standardized LDACS spectral mask in \cite{3} is considered for BWs 342 kHz and 498 kHz, and an appropriately modified version is considered for other BWs.

-{It is empirically computed that among the different possible combinations of interpolation factors \cite{arxh}, the lowest overall filter complexity (in terms of total number of unique multipliers) is obtained using the interpolation factors 4, 2, 1 respectively for the three sub-filters.} The design parameters of the three sub-filters for the different transmission BWs are listed in Table~\ref{spec} (normalized with respect to Nyquist frequency).
-Except for the $Fp_{1}$ and $Fs_{1}$, which are set according to the transmission BW, all other filter design specifications are identical for all the BWs.
-The coefficients of the three sub-filters corresponding to the design parameters listed in Table~\ref{spec} are obtained using MATLAB.
+It is empirically computed that among the different possible combinations of interpolation factors, the lowest overall filter complexity (in terms of total number of unique multipliers) is obtained using the interpolation factors 4, 2, 1 respectively for the three sub-filters \cite{arxh}.
+The design parameters of the three sub-filters for the different transmission BWs are listed in Table~\ref{spec} (normalized with respect to Nyquist frequency).
+Except for $Fp_{1}$ and $Fs_{1}$, which are set according to the transmission BW, all other filter design specifications are identical for all the BWs.
+MATLAB is used to obtain coefficients of the three sub-filters corresponding to the design parameters listed in Table~\ref{spec}.

 From Table~\ref{spec}, Fig.~\ref{resp}, and Fig.~\ref{fil_r}, it can be noted that although the attenuation specifications of the different sub-filters are relaxed, the overall cascaded non-uniform frequency responses satisfy the stringent LDACS spectral masks for each transmission BW.
 This idea of using sub-filters with different relaxed attenuation specifications and thus, lower complexity is a unique feature of this work.